purpleleaves007/purpleleaves007.github.io/_pages/about.md

 # 🔥 News

+- *2025.10*: 🎉🎉 I have joined the School of Cyber Security at Tianjin University as a tenured Associate Professor.
 - *2025.09*: 🎉🎉 One Paper about AI for astronomy accepted by **NIPS DB Track 2025**, and has been selected as **spotlight paper**.
 Congrats to Kuocheng Wu and Guohang Zhuang!
 - *2025.08*: 🎉🎉 Two Papers accepted by IEEE Globecom 2025.
 Congrats to Yelin Wei and Jian Liu!
 - *2025.07*: 🎉🎉 Our Watermark Updating Framework has been selected as [**Candidates of Best Paper**](https://2025.ieeeicme.org/awards/) (one of the Top 15 Papers) in ICME 2025.
 Congrats to Yanyan Liu!